BL4Z3-CSGO/anonQuora/README.md

 # anonQuora
-lets you use quora without having to log in
+a really really simple tampermonkey script that lets you use quora without having to log in